 The collaborative process keeps a focus on interests rather than on positions.
 Your Florida collaborative divorce team will encourage you to express and focus on your interests and goals, rather than asserting your rigid positions.

-But what’s the difference?
+But…what’s the difference?
 What is interest-based negotiation in a Florida collaborative divorce?
-This method centers on understanding the interests that underlie positions.
+The collaborative process centers on understanding interests that underlie positions.

 Express Interests, Not Rigid Positions